Raspberry Ice Cream

 Step 6

 Chill.
 Pour the pureed raspberries into the ice cream mixture and whisk to combine.
-Place in the refrigerator until very cold.
+Cover the liquid mixture with plastic wrap, and refrigerate for at least four hours before churning.
+The mixture should be VERY COLD!

 A large measuring cup of the ice cream liquid.